 You have to admire the ambition of a film that announces from the outset that it is one of a series – moreover, a work that is not based on a pre-existing property, which leaves it with even more of an uphill battle to win audiences from scratch.
 At first glance, the title made me think that we were in for some kind of spinoff of Robert Eggers’ The Witch: A New-England Folktale (2015).

 However, The Witch part of the title proves to be misleading.
 What we in fact have is not a film about witches, which usually rest in occult or fantastic explanations, but actually a psychic powers tale – something that rests in science-fictional explanations.
-As we get into the film, what becomes apparent is that Park Hoon-jung has set out to follow the path of psychic powers films like Children of the Damned (1964), The Fury (1978), Scanners (1981), Firestarter (1984), Akira (1988), Sole Survivor (2000), Push (2009) and The Mind’ Eye (2015) depicting people, often children or teenagers, being pursued by sinister government agents (the pursuers here are private security working for the people behind the experiments rather than government agents but the difference is negligible).
+As we get into the film, what becomes apparent is that Park Hoon-jung has set out to follow the path of psychic powers films like Children of the Damned (1964), The Fury (1978), Scanners (1981), Firestarter (1984), Akira (1988), Sole Survivor (2000), Push (2009), The Mind’ Eye (2015), The Darkest Minds (2018) and Freaks (2018) depicting people, often children or teenagers, being pursued by sinister government agents (the pursuers here are private security working for the people behind the experiments rather than government agents but the difference is negligible).

 The Witch: Part 1 – Subversion plays out as a standard psychic powers film for the most part.
 Most of this is fairly by the book – it gets hard to be enthused about a film when a major plot element involves the heroine appearing on a reality tv talent show.
 Throughout much of the film, Park Hoon-jung downplays the psychic powers element – for instance, we don’t even get to see the powers that Kim Da-me displays during her appearance on tv until near the end, which seems odd given how central this demonstration is to the plot that follows.
 The only display that we get to see is a sequence where the scientist’s family are killed during which Choi Woo-sik levitates a gun back on the scientist.